 Multiple items are returned as list too.
 So we can assign returning list into new variable and use this list.

 Remove Item From List

-There are different type of removal operations on python lists.
-We will can use
+There are different types of removal operations on python lists.
+We will use

 ismail from the list.

 Another way to remove an item is using